patrick-llgc/Learning-Deep-Learning/paper_notes/kp3d.md

 - In the whole pipeline, calculating $p_t^*$ is the hardest.
 In Homography Adaptation $p_t^*$ can be calculated trivially, but in multi-view adaptation this is hard and need to project to 3D via $\pi^{-1}(R|t)$.
 - Instead of using CNN directly for pose estimation (PoseNet in [sfm Learner](sfm_learner.md)), KP3D uses matched keypoint to do pose estimation, and this could be the key to the better performance ([superpoint](superpoint.md) and [unsuperpoint](unsuperpoint.md) are known to yield very good HA, homography accuracy).
 - Added depth consistency, as the depth is scale-ambiguous.
 It is critical for ego-motion estimation.
 A sparse loss between $p_t$ and $p_t^{MV}$ is used.
+- Pose estimation from matched 2D points:
+	- Conventional method uses epipolar geometry constraint to get R and t
+	- As we have estimated Depth, we can do Epnp.
+However this is not differentiable and thus can only be used as an initial guess
+	- We can roughly use transformed 3d position (with initial guess) of keypoints to get 3D location of points in new camera coordinate.
+Then use the SVD based method ([Kabsch algorithm](https://en.wikipedia.org/wiki/Kabsch_algorithm) to get a closed form solution.
+This is one special case of the ICP algorithm.

 #### Technical details
 - Training process: